-Applications for Fall 2016 will open September 2, 2015 for all degree programs.
+Applications for Fall 2016 are now open for all degree programs.
 Apply online.

 Please see Graduate Admissions for information about applying to the Master of Science in Computer Science or the Master of Fine Arts in Digital Arts degree program.
 If you have any questions, please contact the Office of Admissions at (425) 629-5001 or admissions[at]digipen[dot]edu.